waldowred5/GeoSense/README.md

 - The optimal relationships to fetch all features of interest and then all the related datastreams from the BGS API are not directly available so some data manipulation is required

 ### Known Issues:
-- When selecting some datastreams, 2 separate queries are made instead of 1.
+- When selecting some datastreams, 2 result sets are returned instead of 1.
 Requires investigation...
-- Sorting observations by date is not working as expected.
-Requires investigation...
+- When requesting more than 672 records the API limits the response to 672 records.
+As dates are not guaranteed to be returned in order from the API some entries may be accidentally excluded.
+This can be improved by fetching data in smaller chunks and sorting the results before displaying them.
+See suggested improvements below

 ### Features:
 - Display a list of features of interest (filtered to exclude features without datastreams)